selequity/slate/source/index.html.md

 We're thinking about maintaining major version in the url, and if needed, smaller sub-versions in http headers.

+Where possible, we want to avoid using any kind of json envelope.
+But where we have to, it will likely follow some kind of normalized or shallow-nested format.

 ```json
 {
   apiVersion: 2.0,